19balazs86/PlayingWithGenerativeAI/README.md

   - KernelInvokePrompt.cs: Simple example of using the `Kernel` by calling the InvokePrompt method
   - ChatCompletion.cs: Using the `IChatCompletionService` with a preserved `ChatHistory`
 - WebApiSK
-  - Endpoint: '/weatherforecast': Simple example of using the `Kernel` by calling the InvokePrompt method to describe the weather at x°C
+  - Endpoint: '/weather-forecast': Simple example of using the `Kernel` by calling the InvokePrompt method to describe the weather at x°C
+  - Endpoint: '/current-time': `IChatCompletionService` getting the current time from a plug-in

 #### Resources